-This annual report consists of three parts - management discussion and analysis (this section), the Measure N Bond Building Fund financial statements, and the performance audit required by state law.
+This annual report consists of three parts - management's discussion and analysis (this section), the Proposition 39 Measure N Building Fund (21-00) bond financial statements, and the supplementary information required by state law.

-The District accounts for Measure N bond activity in the District's Building Fund.
-The Building Fund is a governmental fund type accounted for on a modified accrual basis of accounting that does not include fixed assets nor long-term liabilities.
+The District accounts for Proposition 39 Measure N Building Fund (21-00) bond activity in the District's Building Fund.
+The Building Fund is a governmental fund type accounted for on a modified accrual basis of accounting that does not include capital assets nor long-term liabilities.

-FINANCIAL ANALYSIS OF THE MEASURE N BOND BUILDING FUND
+FINANCIAL ANALYSIS OF THE PROPOSITION 39 MEASURE N (21-00) BOND BUILDING FUND

-Balance Sheet

-The District's Measure N Bond Building Fund balance as of June 30, 2019 was \$1,308,391(see Table A-1).
-The \$1,811,452 in cash and cash equivalents represent cash held in an investment pool for purposes associated only with the bond authorization approved by the voters.
-It has been determined the Measure N funds cannot be used for Routine Restricted Maintenance expenditures in the General Fund.
+Balance Sheet: The District's Proposition 39 Measure N Building Fund (21-00) balance as of June 30, 2018 was \$1,884,717.
+The \$1,876,129 of cash and cash equivalents represent cash held in an investment pool for purposes associated only with the bond authorization approved by the voters.
+It has been determined that Proposition 39 Measure N Building Fund (21-00) cannot be used for Routine Restricted Maintenance expenditures in the General Fund.